ClosetMonkey/Pht-Eventfd/README.md

 **To use**

-The eventfd stream interface is activated by calling the `$queue->eventfd(bool nonblocking, bool auto_evft)` method.
+The eventfd stream interface is activated by calling the `$queue->eventfd(bool nonblocking, bool auto_evfd)` method.
 It requires two bool arguments and will return the stream resource of the eventfd newly associated with the queue.

 if `bool nonblocking` is set to true the underlying eventfd stream socket will be set to non blocking, otherwise the resulting stream will be a blocking eventfd socket

-if `bool auto_evft` is set true the queue's pop and first methods will automatically trigger the underlying event socket with a read(), and the queue's push method will automatically trigger the event socket with a write().
-Setting `auto_evft` to true is not intended for synchronization of the queue (although this is possible) but instead for automatically triggering an eventloop on the main thread. if `bool auto_evft` is set false none of the queues base methods will be effected but standard stream functions can still be used on the stream returned from `$queue->eventfd()` (such as fread/fwrite/etc).
+if `bool auto_evfd` is set true the queue's pop and first methods will automatically trigger the underlying event socket with a read(), and the queue's push method will automatically trigger the event socket with a write().
+Setting `auto_evfd` to true is not intended for synchronization of the queue (although this is possible) but instead for automatically triggering an eventloop on the main thread. if `bool auto_evfd` is set false none of the queues base methods will be effected but standard stream functions can still be used on the stream returned from `$queue->eventfd()` (such as fread/fwrite/etc).
 Note that doing so will only read/write from the underlying event socket not the queue itself and is only useful for manually triggering an event on the main loop for the associated queue.

 If `$queue->eventfd()` is not called the queue will work as normal in both function and performance.
 If